Sledmine/lua-blam/README.md

 ```
 Use the line above to download and install it from the **Mercury** repository.

-We really recommend you to use **Mercury** to install it, otherway you can download "luablam.lua" library from this repository and move it in to "Halo Custom Edition\lua".
+We really recommend you to use **Mercury** to install it, otherwise you can download the "luablam.lua" library from this repository and move it in to "Halo Custom Edition\lua".

 ### Implementing LuaBlam
 You can implement luablam in your script by just adding this line: